sourcegraph/about/handbook/product/design/metrics/amplitude-for-designers.md

 ### Extend the timeline

 Change the chart to weekly and extend the timeline to 12w with the button group on the top right of the chart.
-The chart now provides some data on how sign-up views have grown over the last few months and compares the last week to the current week.
+The chart now provides some data on how sign-up page views have grown over the last few months and compares the last week to the current week.

 ### Adding additional events and segments